Perspective

 Education

-Zinc Guide Part 1: Architecture’s Most Mysterious Metal
+Zinc Guide Part 1: The Origins of Architecture’s Most Mysterious Metal

 An Old World metal used for centuries across Europe, zinc is a relative newcomer to North American architecture, yet it has been embraced for the rich possibilities it has to offer the designer, architect, and artist.